 Image source: Gusto

 The least expensive plan and the one that covers the least amount of features is the Gusto Core plan.
 The cost of the Core plan starts with a monthly $39 base price plus an additional $6 per month per employee you want to pay through the system.
-For a limited time, you can get the Core plan for a discounted price of a monthly $19 base cost for the first 6 months.

 This plan is a full-service payroll option.
 Other features included are: